smsong/neumovelab.github.io/join/northeastern.md

 - Qualifications:
   - (required) SolidWorks
   - (a plus) Experience with MuJoCo simulator
-  - Minimum of 5 hours per week of commitment
+  - Minimum of 5 hours/week of commitment
 - Skill gained from internship
   - Building and running models in physics-based simulators
   - Developing exoskeleton controllers